• Menu

 Promote a balanced environment by implementing some feng shui design strategies.

-SPA WELLNESS: The ancient Chinese design tool of feng shui lends itself to healing spaces, and no one understands this better than Judith Wendell, feng shui expert and founder of Sacred Currents, a design consultancy based in New York City that’s dedicated to “creating vital and thriving environments.”
+SPA WELLNESS: The ancient Chinese design tool of feng shui lends itself to healing spaces.
+No one understands this better than Judith Wendell, feng shui expert and founder of Sacred Currents.
+She is a design consultancy based in New York City that’s dedicated to “creating vital and thriving environments.”

-As a feng shui consultant, Wendell works with businesses at every stage of development, “from sourcing a site and initial architectural plans to tweaking an up-and-running spa that needs a boost,” she says.
-Among her projects was the spa at the Mandarin Oriental hotel in New York City, where she worked to “energetically and visually connect our retail areas to the spa, which helped greatly to increase sales,” shares former Mandarin spa director Denise Vitiello.
+As a feng shui consultant, Wendell works with businesses at every stage of development.
+“From sourcing a site and initial architectural plans to tweaking an up-and-running spa that needs a boost,” she says.
+Among her projects was the spa at the Mandarin Oriental hotel in New York City.
+She worked there to “energetically and visually connect our retail areas to the spa.
+This helped greatly to increase sales,” shares former Mandarin spa director Denise Vitiello.

 Feng shui isn’t a one-size-fits-all proposition.
 “A highly effective adjustment in one spa may have little or even a negative effect in another,” explains Wendell.
 “How this translates into a particular spa and its style is the creative challenge of the feng shui consultant.
 Done professionally, feng shui adjustments should be seamless and not draw any particular attention to themselves.”

 To locate your own feng shui expert, Wendell suggests visiting fengshuidirectory.com.
-Make sure your potential consultant is experienced in working with spas, and always ask for references.
+Make sure your potential consultant is experienced in working with spas.
+Always ask for references.

 Previous Post: «New York Open Center Space Clearing with Feng Shui.
 NY Open Center.